-- not adversely affected by transportation projects and policies; - treated equitably in the provision of transportation services and projects; and - provided full opportunity for participation in MPO transportation planning and decision-making process.
+- not adversely affected by transportation projects and policies to an extent beyond that experienced by other populations; - treated equitably in the provision of transportation services and projects; and - provided full opportunity for participation in MPO transportation planning and decision-making process.

-- 1. Update demographic profiles based on the most current available data maps to identify areas of low-income, minority and elderly populations, job accessibility, and overlay of major employers, fixed-route transit systems, and major shopping areas. - 2.
+- 1. Maintain demographic profiles based on the most current available data maps to identify areas of low-income, minority and elderly populations, job accessibility, and overlay of major employers, fixed-route transit systems, and major shopping areas. - 2.
 Provide increased opportunities for under-served populations to be represented in the transportation planning process.

 - 3. Define target areas through the use of Census Block Group data from the 2010 Census. - 4.
 Analyze the mobility of target area populations relative to jobs, childcare, and transit routes. - 5.
-Continue to monitor effectiveness of updated public involvement plan and Title VI plan. - 6.
+Continue to implement and monitor effectiveness of updated public involvement plan and Title VI plan. - 6.
 Translation and dissemination of planning documents to Spanish, or other language if deemed necessary, for dissemination and to be posted on MPO website. - 7.
 Develop a protocol for responding to issues and concerns regarding Environmental Justice in general and identified minority populations in particular.